rafael-g-depaulo/obsidian-vault/RPG/R20/Compiled/Spells/Class - Spelgard Spell List.md

 Arcos elétricos envolvem sua mão.
 Faça um melee spell attack contra o alvo, causando 2d8+2 pontos de dano de eletricidade num acerto.
 Se o alvo usa armadura de metal você tem vantagem no ataque.

 - **cost:** description.

-### Warding Bond (2 MP)
-<div class="spell-tags">abjuration warmagic boost sacred thaumaturgy</div>

-*2nd Circle*
-- **Execução:** padrão
-- **Alcance:** toque
-- **Alvo:** 1 criatura
-- **Duração:** cena.
-___

-This spell wards a willing creature you touch and creates a mystic connection between you and the target until the spell ends.

-While the target is within 60 feet of you, it gains a +1 bonus to AC and saving throws, and it has resistance to all damage.
-Also, each time it takes damage, you take the same amount of damage.

-The spell ends if you drop to 0 hit points or if you and the target become separated by more than 60 feet.
-It also ends if the spell is cast again on either of the connected creatures.
-You can also dismiss the spell as an action.

 ### Witch Bolt (1 MP)
 <div class="spell-tags">lighning elemental thaumaturgy evocation</div>